Toloka/docs/en/template-builder/templates/spatial-crowdsourcing.md

 This preset is used for field tasks in the Toloka mobile app.
 The Toloker selects a point on the map, goes to the location, takes photos, and writes a comment.

-{% note info %}

-This preset uses [HTML/JS/CSS editor](../../guide/concepts/spec.md), but you can use the [Template Builder](index.md) for the same purpose.
-To get that done, copy the code from the example, in the **Task interface** section of your project select the **Template builder** option and paste the code to the **Config** section.
+This preset uses [HTML/JS/CSS editor](../../guide/concepts/spec.md) by default.
+This section tells how to use the [Template Builder](index.md) for the same purpose.
+In the **Task interface** section of your project, select **Template builder** and paste the code of the following example to the **Config** section.

-{% endnote %}

-Take a look at the example: the interface includes a text field, a button for uploading the coordinates of the Toloker's device, a button for uploading photos, and a comment field.
+Take a look at the example: the interface includes a text block, a button for uploading the coordinates of the Toloker's device, a button for uploading photos, and a comment field.

 Note that validation and task layout are already configured in this Template Builder sample code.